ronaldroe/StarkyCMS/README.md

 	1. POST
 	2. GET
 	3. $args
-Thus, if $args is passed to the function, but a if POST value with the same key exists, the POST value will be used.
+Thus, if $args is passed to the function, but a POST value with the same key exists, the POST value will be used.
-- Accepts StarkyCMS standard args associative array.
+- Accepts StarkyCMS standard args array.
 See args documentation for list of accepted arguments.
 ```PHP
 $example = new Starky();

 $example->ajax_get_posts();
 ```
-This example will use the contents of PHP's $_POST superglobal as $args input and echo back the posts as a JSON object.
+This example will echo back the posts as a JSON object.
 Note that no arguments are required.
 All data may be passed as POST or GET requests.

 ##Starky Standard Arguments